 Performance Pledge

 Gully CleansingRoadside gullies are generally cleared manually every two to four weeks.
 Application of larvicidal oil is done on weekly basis as a precaution against mosquito breeding.
 Dirt and refuse taken from gullies are delivered to refuse collection points.
-Gully emptiers are used to clear gully traps on highways and flyovers where manual means will pose danger to life and limb.
+Gully emptier are used to clear gully traps on highways and flyovers where manual means will pose danger to life and limb.
 Such gullies are desilted once every six weeks.
-The Department currently employs 3 in-house gully emptiers and 4 contractor's gully emptiers to provide gully emptying service, and they are normally employed after midnight when traffic is light.
+The Department currently employs 1 in-house gully emptier and 4 contractor's gully emptiers to provide gully emptying service, and they are normally employed after midnight when traffic is light.
 The silt and dirt sucked up into gully emptiers are discharged at refuse transfer stations.

 Conservancy Services